crisperdue/prooftoys-site/content/_index.md

 ---
 title: Home
 description: >
-  Reason logically like an expert with Prooftoys, the online reasoning tool.
-  Practice through puzzles and brain teasers, even prove theorems.
+  Reason logically with Prooftoys.
+Learn and develop your skills in precise rational thinking.
 ---

-### Deductive reasoning

-_What is deductive reasoning?_
+## What is deductive reasoning?

 Deductive reasoning starts with true statements, or at least ones taken as hypothetically true, and follows precise rules to reach